 Why Test Your B12 Levels?

-There are a number of reasons to check your Vitamin B12 levels including:
+The two main reasons to check your Vitamin B12 levels are:

 - You’re concerned about a thyroid disorder

 However, while many people are familiar with B12 testing, many aren’t familiar with or are not aware of active B12 testing and how it provides are more accurate picture of B12 within the body.

 What Are They Symptoms Of Vitamin B12 Deficiency?